Acuity Insurance: Overview

-Acuity Insurance is the 56th-largest insurer in the United States.
+Acuity Insurance is the 55th-largest property and casualty insurer in the United States.

-They do not sell insurance directly, instead relying on independent agents.

-The company operates in 29 states, generates over $1.5 billion in revenue through more than 1,000 independent agencies, manages over $5.5 billion in assets, and employs approximately 1,500 people.
+The company operates in 32 states, generates over $2 billion in revenue, manages over $5.5 billion in assets, and employs nearly 2,000 people.
 Acuity Insurance is rated A+ (Superior) by A.M.
 Best and also receives an A+ rating from Standard and Poor's.
-In 2021, Acuity was named on Forbes America’s Best Midsize Employers list, as well as being ranked by Forbes as the best employer in Wisconsin.
+In 2021, Acuity was named on Forbes America's Best Midsize Employers list, as well as being ranked by Forbes as the best employer in Wisconsin.

 History

-Early Years
+Early years

 In 1925, a group of farmers and small town business men from Sheboygan County came together to form the Mutual Auto Insurance Company of the Town of Herman.
 The formation of the company came at a time when direct writers, mutual companies that sold insurance to farmers and others in specific agricultural businesses, as well as ownership of personal automobiles, were on the rise.
 The next year, in 1926, William J. Prietzel became the first president and CEO of Mutual Auto Insurance, and would remain in this position for 33 years.

-The 1950's would end up being a decade of many changes for the company.
+The 1950s would end up being a decade of many changes for the company.
 First, the company changed its name to Mutual Auto of Wisconsin in 1953.
 This name would only last for 4 years, as the company was renamed to Heritage Mutual Insurance Company in 1957.

-The Marvin Hessler Era
+The Marvin Hessler era

 In 1959, Marvin C. Hessler was named the president and CEO of Heritage Mutual, after the sudden death of Prietzel.
 Hessler was the treasurer of Heritage at the time, as well as another longtime member of the company with over 25 years of involvement at the time he took up the mantle of leadership.

 Hessler most notably played an important role in the company's negotiations with the Citizens Bank of Sheboygan to purchase their new corporate office.
 In 1960, the company finished its move to Sheboygan.

-The John Holden Era
+The John Holden era

 In 1969, Wisconsin attorney John R. Holden became the president and CEO of Heritage Mutual.
 Holden was instrumental in moving Heritage's headquarters to Sheboygan's southwest side along Interstate 43, where it sits today.
 At the time of the company's initial move in 1979, he was quoted in The Sheboygan Press saying, "Ninety-nine percent of the people passing Sheboygan will never see the downtown, but will view it from I-43.
 We think what they should see is our company building and grounds … and I think it will be a favorable recollection."
 Heritage Mutual completed its move to its current location in 1984.

-Holden served as President and CEO from 1969 to 1999.
+Holden served as president and CEO from 1969 to 1999.
 During this time, the company's written premium grew from just over $7 million to $249 million.
 Under his leadership, much of the groundwork for the company's later growth and expansion were set.